Yannoux2000/Reinforcement-Learning/README.md

     -all the other (you won't get me to list everything in here :P)

-# BTW how to i create new lines in a .md ?

 # Requirements

 you need to install openAI's GYM at least for everything in the openaigym subfolder